Dimensional Crossover in a Quantum Gas of Light: Main Text

 The polymer structures were fabricated out of the negative-tone photoresist IP-Dip by a direct laser writing (DLW) system (Nanoscribe Photonic Professional GT) \cite{Hohmann.2015}.
-The substrate was prepared in the immersion configuration, which means that during the writing process, the laser was focused by the objective first through an immersion medium (in our case again IP-Dip) and the substrate of the cavity mirror and at last through the thin dielectric Bragg layers into the photo resist (see Fig.~\ref{fig:cavity}C).
+The substrate was prepared in the immersion configuration, which means that during the writing process, the laser was focused by the objective first through an immersion medium (in our case again IP-Dip) and the substrate of the cavity mirror and at last through the thin dielectric Bragg layers into the photoresist (see Fig.~1c).
 The writing trajectory followed parallel lines along the longer axis of the potentials ($x$-direction) with a line distance of \SI{100}{\nano\meter} (along the $y$-direction).
-At each point the {laser focus} height was adjusted according to $d(x,y)=h_0-c_x x^2-c_y y^2$ , where $h_0$ {denotes} the maximum height of the structure and $c_x$ and $c_y$ were the curvatures along $x$- and $y$-direction, respectively.
+To manufacture the desired potential {we print a polymer ridge with height profile }$d(x,y)=h_0-c_x x^2-c_y y^2$ , where $h_0$ {denotes} the maximum height of the structure and $c_x$ and $c_y$ the curvatures along $x$- and $y$-direction, respectively, at each point the polymer was exposed up to a height given by $d(x,y)$.
 For the different potentials, we keep the geometry approximately fixed along the $x$-direction and vary the curvature along the $y$-direction.
 In the following, we {label} the {different} potentials by their aspect ratio $\Lambda=\omega_y/\omega_x=\sqrt{c_y/c_x}$, with the trap frequencies $\omega_x$ and $\omega_y$.
-Microscope images of resulting polymer structures, with $\Lambda = 22$, $\Lambda =5$ and $\Lambda =1$ are shown in Fig.~\ref{fig:cavity}.C.
-The ratio $\Lambda$ {quantifies the effective} dimension of the photon gas \cite{Stein.2022}, where $\Lambda =1$ corresponds to an isotropic 2D harmonic oscillator with equal trapping frequency along $x$ and $y$ directions, and quasi-1D is reached when the first excited mode of the strongly confined dimension is not trapped in the potential, which in our case is achieved at $\Lambda \approx 22$.
+The ratio $\Lambda$ {quantifies the effective} dimension of the photon gas \cite{Stein.2022}, where $\Lambda =1$ corresponds to an isotropic 2D harmonic oscillator with equal trapping frequency along $x$- and $y$- directions, {see Extended Data Fig. 1}, and quasi-1D is reached when the first excited mode of the strongly confined dimension is not trapped in the potential anymore (which in our case also implies $k_B T < \hbar \omega_y$), which in our case is achieved at $\Lambda \approx 22$.